mo-sangha/book/chapters/2.typ

 This is the same as seeing the space in which a thought comes, abides, and ceases.
 Awareness holds a vast spectrum of activity, from thought movement to emotional upheaval.

-One of the first "barriers" is the course linguistic mind with its electro-magnetic psychic constraint.
+One of the first "barriers" is the coarse linguistic mind with its electro-magnetic psychic constraint.
 When we're in thought proliferation it binds us to a smaller dimension of cognition.
 Here, linguistic mind is defined as the inner narrator, storytelling, imaginations, and ruminations of various types, corresponding with the 6th aspect of